 This disc acts as a ticket to the license of the movie you have purchased, so you can view it anywhere and on any device, obviously with a number of caveats.

 Currently, all but one of the major movie studios is behind the concept of Ultraviolet.
 The distributor which has not signed up is Disney.
-It has its own plans for a digital keychest that doesn't sit well with what UltraViolet offers.
+It has its own digital keychest called 'Disney Movies Anywhere' that's an alternative system to what Ultraviolet offers.

 How does it work?